hannotify/hanno.codes/_drafts/java-26.md

 }
 ```

-This example shows that, in practice, final fields are as mutable as non-final fields.
+This example shows that, in practice, final fields can be as mutable as non-final fields.

 ##### Reasons For Mutating a Final Field

 So why was the possibility added in the first place?
 The answer has to do with (you guessed it!) _serialization_.
 Serialization libraries need the ability to mutate final fields when initializing objects during deserialization.
 The problem is that relative little code mutates final fields for the right reasons, yet the mere existence of APIs for doing so makes it impossible to trust the value of any final field.
 Looking back, offering this functionality was a poor choice because it sacrifices integrity.

-Recent additions like [hidden classes](https://openjdk.org/jeps/371) and [records](https://openjdk.org/jeps/395) don't allow mutating final fields, and now it's time to extend this behavior to regular classes.
+Recent additions like [hidden classes](https://openjdk.org/jeps/371) and [records](https://openjdk.org/jeps/395) don't allow mutating final fields, and now it's time to extend this behaviour to regular classes.

 ##### Final Field Restrictions